sukrit786/stackover_api/README.md

 # Stackover_API
 API STACK OVERFLOW (Fetch Questions)

-This API relies on stantunderflow api to fetch data inorder to work with this just clone the API
+This API relies on stackunderflow api to fetch data inorder to work with this just clone the API (Github wont allow you to fetch data over https from http server)

 Just run index.js